 Through the generosity of our donors, the Thrift Shop is able to provide items at no cost to those in need.

+The Thrift Shop provides clothing and household items for those in need.
 Proceeds from The Thrift Shop help to fund the unfunded services provided by the staff of Martha’s Vineyard Community Services, and donations to the Shop are tax deductible.

 The location at 38 Lagoon Pond Road in Vineyard Haven (across from the Vineyard Haven Post Office) has allowed the Shop to expand offerings to include not only clothing and housewares, but furniture, artwork, and collectibles.
 The book department is excellent – so good, in fact, that the Shop is fast becoming known as “The Other Book Store.”

 In 2002, the Thrift Shop took its place in the arts community of Martha’s Vineyard by hosting the first Chicken Alley Art’s and Collectable Sale.
 The event caught on immediately and has raised significant funds in support of MVCS.

 The four-hour extravaganza is held on the 2nd Sunday in August and features more than five hundred pieces of framed art and hundreds of collectables at affordable prices.